-Advanced Extrusion ProcessThe extrusion process will better break the which will result in improved digestibility.
+Advanced Extrusion ProcessThe extrusion process will better break the bond between carbohydrates which will result in improved digestibility.
 Easier to digest carbohydrates result in less gas production in the gut.

 Fixed FormulaA fixed formula makes Running Horse safe for your horse wherever you buy it.